jgalcantara/hyperskill/README.md

 # Python Developer Track

-This repository contains codes from the Python Developer Track of JetBrains Academy made with Hyperskill.
+This repository contains codes from projects under the Python Developer Track of JetBrains Academy made with Hyperskill.

 ## Projects